-73-Ball FBGATop View
+73-Ball FBGA Top View

-Special Handling Instructions for FBGA Package
+Special Package Handling Instructions

-Special handling is required for Flash Memory products in FBGA packages.
+Special handling is required for Flash Memory products in molded packages (TSOP, SO, PDIP, PLCC).

-Flash memory devices in FBGA packages may be damaged if exposed to ultrasonic cleaning methods.
 The package and/or data integrity may be compromised if the package body is exposed to temperatures above 150°C for prolonged periods of time.